 Costly to Publishers

-Everyone scrambled into the final hour to understand and meet compliance with some ad tech monoliths like Google waiting until after go-live date to fully clarify their position around the IAB Framework.
+Everyone scrambled into the final hour to understand and meet compliance while some ad tech monoliths like Google waited until after the go-live date to fully clarify their position around the IAB Framework.
 Why?
 Because the cost of GDPR was mounting in every direction.

-- Fines: Publishers found using data without consent were liable for up to 4% of annual global revenue or €20 million in fines.
+- Fines: Publishers found using data without consent are liable for up to 4% of annual global revenue or €20 million in fines.

-- Dirty vendor chain: Publishers that retained vendors who fell outside of the Global Vendor List risked revenue in the short and long run.
+- Dirty vendor chain: Publishers who retain vendors outside of the Global Vendor List risk revenue in the short and long run.

-- Consent options with varying costs: Publishers had several implementation options for desktop and mobile web consent, each carrying a level of risk to revenue and requiring integration efforts.
-Publishers who tried to avoid the intensive process of communications, audits, and platform integrations did so at the expense of their programmatic ad revenue.
-Serving untargeted ads, or serving no ads to visitors resulted in a performance dip for publishers with an EEA audience base.
+- Consent options with varying costs: Publishers have several implementation options for desktop and mobile web consent.
+Each carry a level of risk to revenue and require integration efforts.
+Publishers who try to avoid the intensive process of communications, audits, and platform integrations do so at the expense of their programmatic ad revenue.
+Serving untargeted ads, or serving no ads to visitors, result in a performance dip for publishers with an EEA audience base.

 Observed Trends in Publisher Decisioning